senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 - **translationX** - The translation on x direction.
 - **translationY** - The translation on y direction.

-We no longer store transform objects in the set of attributes, but you can continue to use transform objects to set those attributes.
-The definition of transform objects are compatible with the old draw package.
-The transforms will be performed in the order of scaling, then rotation and then translation.
+The package no longer stores transform objects in the set of attributes, but you can continue to use transform objects to set those attributes.
+The definition of transform objects are compatible with the old Draw package.
+The transforms are performed in the following order: scaling, rotation, translation.

-After setting any of the above transform attributes, the `matrix` and `inverseMatrix` attributes will be updated.
-In the new draw package, you can also simply set the `matrix` attributes directly.
-The matrix you give will be extracted into the above attributes to retain consistency.
+After setting any of the previously described transform attributes, the `matrix` and `inverseMatrix` attributes are updated.
+In the new Draw package, you can also simply set the `matrix` attributes directly.
+In order to retain consistency, the matrix you give will be extracted into the above attributes.

 ### Attribute Definitions And Modifiers

-The Sencha Touch 2.1 draw package also introduces a mechanism for sprite attribute definitions as well as sprite modifiers.
-They are a huge improvement on both maintainability and performance.
-These are essential if you want to write your own sprites.
+The Sencha Touch 2.1 Draw package also introduces a mechanism for sprite attribute definitions, as well as sprite modifiers.
+These features represent an important improvement on both maintainability and performance, and they are essential if you want to write your own sprites.
 Let us take a closer look at each of these features:

 #### Attribute Definition

 Attribute definition enables you to define custom attributes of a custom sprite class to perform "lazy" updates.
-The primary purpose of an attribute definition is to define how data is used for changing the content of a set of attributes when the `setAttributes` method is called.
+The primary purpose of an attribute definition is to define how data is used for changing the content of an attribute set when the `setAttributes` method is called.
 Each sprite has a member called `attr` (the "set of attributes" of the sprite.)
 All sprite states – as well as caches – are stored in the set of attributes.
-This architecture deliberately separate the "Model" (attributes) from the "View" (sprite.)
+This architecture deliberately separates the "Model" (attributes) from the "View" (sprite).
 This way we can share the same sprite to display a different set of attributes, which is how flyweight instancing works.

-Attribute definitions are given as below (a snippet from {@link Ext.chart.series.sprite.Line}):
+Attribute definitions are illustrated in the following example (a snippet from {@link Ext.chart.series.sprite.Line}):

     ...
     inheritableStatics: {